apioo/psx/doc/getting_started/logic.rst

 In the previous chapter we have defined a schema for our API.
-This chapter covers how we can create the logic for our API which consumes the request and creates an response.
+This chapter covers how we can create the logic for our API which consumes the request and creates a response.

 Using services
 --------------

 Services are the building blocks of our application.
-In order to use a service from the DI container you can use the "Inject" annotation to include an service into your controller.
-In the following an example controller which uses an doctrine DBAL connection to fetch data from an table.
+In order to use a service from the DI container you can use the "Inject" annotation to include a service into your controller.
+In the following an example controller which uses a doctrine DBAL connection to fetch data from a table.

 .. code-block:: php